Take your pick for Costa Rica transportation; plane, train, or automobile? Just kidding, you probably won’t be taking the train in Costa Rica.

 They have given us a $10 taxi discount to pass on to you.

-On most public busses, seats are on a first come first serve basis.
+On most public buses, seats are on a first come first serve basis.
 If you are one of the last people to get on the bus you may be left standing for the whole ride.
 This could be 5 or more hours depending on where you are going.

 Another thing to consider is that most of the buses are not the most comfortable.
 The seats are hard, sometimes the windows won’t open etc.